gwu-libraries/vopd/README.md

   --ask              Ask about each instance of co-location to manually code as relevant or not (default = code all as relevant)
 ```

+Transcript files must be named using the following pattern:

+`MM_DD_YYYY_NNN_Name Of The Show.pdf`

+where:
+`MM_DD_YYYY` is the date of the show
+`NNN` is the show code/number
+(any separator character is okay - but positions of the values are important)

 ## Output files